bergerbd/bergerbd.github.io/_pages/home.markdown

 My PhD thesis took quite a while because of several additional research topics I worked on.
 Besides writing grant proposals, I already advised colleagues working on different research projects related to static analysis and software security.
-After my PhD, I continued working on these topics and started with new topics related to the existing topics.
+After my PhD, I continued working on these topics in static analysis and software security and I am trying to use my knowledge in new domains, such as hardware design.
+Furthermore, I started with new topics, such as optimisation, where I am really interested in using software engineering knowledge in the optimisation domain.

 ### Architectural Risk Analysis
 I continue my work on architectural risk analysis using _ArchSec_.
 Currently, we transfer